 - USDA Loans – USDA loans provide home buyers the opportunity to purchase a rural home without any down payment.
 These loans are intended for borrowers with low-to-moderate income.
 In addition to not requiring any money down, you can also finance the closing costs into the loan.
 This means you can essentially buy a home with no money out of pocket!

 - VA Loans – Active duty military members and veterans can apply for a VA loan which allows you to buy your first home without any down payment.
 These loans are not available to the general public, but exclusively to military/veterans.

-- Jumbo Loans – Any loan that does not meet the conforming or FHA loan limits is a jumbo loan.
-The FHA loan limits in Oregon range from $314,827 to $474,950.
-The conforming loan limits, which are applicable to conventional and VA loans, is $484,350.
-If you want to buy a more expensive home than what these limits will allow, and have the income to qualify, we provide what are known as jumbo loans up to $2,000,000.
+- Jumbo Loans – Any mortgage that does not meet the conforming loan limits is a jumbo loan.
+You can lookup the 2022 conforming loan limits for your county using this conforming loan limits lookup tool.
+If you want to buy a more expensive home, and have the income to qualify, jumbo lenders offer loan amounts up to $5,000,000.

 Oregon Down Payment Assistance Programs

 First time home buyers in Oregon may be eligible to receive down payment assistance.
-This includes programs that are available statewide, as well as some locally offered programs (available at the city or county level).
+This includes programs offered throughout the entire state, as well as several locally offered programs.
+You can learn more about the statewide programs below.

 Oregon Bond Residential Loan Program